 Exotic animals (excluding sugar gliders) are not allowed on-campus and those animals requiring a permit under Florida Fish and Wildlife Conservation Commission are not allowed on-campus.

 On-campus residents are permitted ONE Large Pet OR TWO Small Pets.
-Students residing in Nu and Omega Suites or Sigma and West Lodge rooms are permitted no more than two Animals per suite.
+Students residing in Nu and Omega Suites or Sigma and West Lodge rooms are permitted no more than two Large Pets per suite.
 NO EXCEPTIONS.

-All Animals must be registered and registration approved prior to residing on campus.
-Failure to register the Animal prior to bringing the Animal to campus will result in an immediate $150.00 fine.
+All Pets must be registered and registration approved prior to residing on campus.
+Failure to register the Animal prior to bringing the Pet to campus will result in an immediate $150.00 fine.

 Although there is not a registration fee, small pets will need to be registered with Pet Life.
 All small pet registrations are valid for one academic year.

-Students are permitted to have their Animals with them on campus during the summer.
-The registration fee for Animals is $25.00 for each summer term.
+Students are permitted to have their pets with them on campus during the summer.
+The Summer registration fee for Large Pets is $50.00.